How it works

 When a master royalty beneficiary is accepted by MasterExchange, they can divest a certain percentage of their master royalties and divide them into royalty shares.
 Legal agreements are established, outlining details such as quantity, price, and more.
 Transparent information about each investment opportunity is provided on the platform for users to review before placing their orders.

-The Initial Music Offering (IMO) is an event where the master royalty beneficiary invites fans and music collectors to purchase royalty shares of a song.
-The IMO features a subscription period of seven days, where the first two days are open for VIP and priority access only.
+The Initial Music Offering (IMO) is an event where the master royalty beneficiary invites fans, music collectors and investors to purchase royalty shares of a song.
+The IMO is open for a set amount of days and it can be oversubscribed during this period.

 Royalty shares are traded

-After the 7-day IMO, royalty shares are allocated and the trading is opened.
-If the IMO is oversubscribed, shares will be allocated to VIP first, then priority, and finally public, based on the order placement time within each tier.
-VIP users are always guaranteed to receive shares.
+After the IMO, royalty shares are allocated and the trading is opened.
+If the IMO is oversubscribed, shares will be allocated on a first-come, first-serve basis.
+Users with VIP status will always be guaranteed to get an allocation for the particular IMO.

 Master royalties, primarily from streaming platforms like Spotify, Apple Music, and YouTube, are sent to MasterExchange.
 Our trusted financial custody partner safeguards all funds on the platform, ensuring secure transactions.
 Users owning royalty shares at the end of each quarter are entitled to receive proportional royalty payouts based on the number of shares they hold.